Essential Kit for Hiking in Mountain Terrain.

 - Head Torch

-Essential in winter, and a good idea all year round, a head torch will provide you with light to get off the mountain should you be caught out in the dark, it can also be used for signalling for help.
+Essential in winter, and a good idea all year round, a head torch will provide you with light to get off the mountain should you be caught out in the dark, it can also be used for signaling for help.
 It’s a good idea to carry extra batteries, or a spare torch in addition.)

 - Map and compass